 Recently retired, Darlene worked for 43 years in the prevention of occupational health and safety injuries, latterly as Vice President, Corporate Services.
 In this role she was responsible for finance, human resources, communications and information technology.
 Married for 32 years, Darlene has resided in Adjala-Tosorontio with her husband Bill since 2001.

 Norm Depta, Director

 Norm resides in Alliston with his family and for 15 years has owned and operated a small insurance and financial services firm.
 He started with a global pharmaceutical company and was part of a management development program where he rotated throughout the organization before being responsible for the Operation’s Personnel/Organizational Development.
-Norms next role was with a large professional services firm as a consultant for Change Management and Organizational Development.
-Norm spent nearly 10 years as a local volunteer firefighter where he also served on the board of directors for the association.
+Norm’s next role was with a large professional services firm as a consultant for Change Management and Organizational Development.
+Norm spent nearly 10 years as a local volunteer firefighter where he also served on the Board of Directors for the association.
 He has an Hons.
-Degree in Psychology, with a focus on Industrial Organizational Psychology, and his Post Grad education in Human Resource Management.
+Degree in Psychology, with a focus on Industrial Organizational Psychology, and his post-grad education is in Human Resource Management.

 Paul Edmonds, Director

 During his 30 year career in the beverage business, working in Canada, USA and Japan, Paul worked for Coca Cola, Pepsi Cola and Cadbury Schweppes.
 Areas of responsibility spanned, engineering, logistics, marketing and general management.
 After leading a Canadian division of Cadbury Schweppes for over a decade as V.P. and Officer, it was time to retire.
 Previously, Paul holds an Engineering Degree (BASc) and a Master of Business Administration (M.B.A.), both received at University of Toronto.

 Moving to the Alliston area, 10 years ago with his wife Linda, he created a Marketing Consultancy business focusing on product development and innovation in the food industry, for North American clients.